-We are conveniently located at 350 S. Main St. Suite 216 in the heart of Doylestown, PA.
-Our trained staff includes physical therapists, massage therapists, an acupuncturist, and a reiki practitioner.
+We are conveniently located in Penn's Court at 350 S. Main St. Suite 216 in the heart of Doylestown, PA.
+Our trained staff includes physical therapists, massage therapists trained in myofascial release techniques.
 Our comprehensive expertise provides our clients with a variety of treatment options.

 Central Bucks Physical Therapy has proudly provided outpatient physical therapy to the residents of Bucks County since 2009.

-The mission of Central Bucks Physical Therapy is to provide pelvic and orthopedic physical therapy with a focus of care of women.
-We also provide care for men with high quality physical therapy by reducing pain, improving continence, promoting general health and wellness so our patients can return to their active lifestyles.
+The mission of Central Bucks Physical Therapy is to provide pelvic and orthopedic physical therapy.
+We also provide care by reducing pain, improving continence, promoting general health and wellness so our patients can return to their active lifestyles.
 Since we are located in the heart of Doylestown, our location is convenient for our clients in the Bucks County and neighboring areas.
 We believe in the mind, body and spirit connection.
 Our Physical Therapists are committed to ongoing continuing education to ensure professional growth and expertise to provide the latest care to our patients.
 Our care for our patients and expertise in the pelvic floor and orthopedics makes us the rehabilitation choice for physicians and patients.

 At Central Bucks Physical Therapy your privacy is always respected.